bentalebahmed/BlueUnity/README.md

 If you want to edit the plugin and adapt it to your needs, check the "Android source code" folder, which contains the code of the plugin.

+To create you own plug-in (the arr file), in Android studio go to File -> New -> New Module, and select Android Library.

+To use UnitySendMessage don't forget to add the required dependency (check above) in 'build.gradle.kts' of your library

 ## Contributing or Questions

 Contact: bentalebahmed98@gmail.com